MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qio.md

 # Optimization quickstart for Azure Quantum

-Learn how to use Microsoft QIO in Azure Quantum to solve a simple binary optimization problem.
+Learn how to use optimization solvers in Azure Quantum to solve a simple binary optimization problem.

 ## Prerequisites